ethereum-optimism/optimism/README.md

 ```

 ### Building
-`@optipus` provides convenient tooling for building a package or set of packages.
+`optimism-monorepo` provides convenient tooling for building a package or set of packages.

 Build all packages: